ryantd42/NY-Legislative-Git/2023/A888C-2023/bill.md

- AFOREMENTIONED CRITERIA FOR ESTIMATED BILLING PURSUANT TO THIS  SECTION, ALL  OTHER  BILLS SHALL USE ACTUAL METER READINGS, HOWEVER SUCH READINGS MAY BE OBTAINED, PROVIDED THAT SUCH READINGS  ARE  TAKEN  IN  ACCORDANCE WITH THE PROVISIONS OF THIS SECTION.
+ AFOREMENTIONED CRITERIA FOR ESTIMATED BILLING PURSUANT TO THIS  SECTION, ALL  OTHER  BILLS SHALL USE ACTUAL METER READINGS, HOWEVER SUCH READINGS MAY BE OBTAINED, PROVIDED THAT SUCH READINGS  ARE  TAKEN  IN  ACCORDANCE

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02154-02-3
+  LBD02154-04-3
- A. 888--A  2
+ A. 888--B  2

+ WITH  THE  PROVISIONS  OF  THIS  SECTION.
+TO THE EXTENT PRACTICABLE, ANY ADDITIONAL COSTS REQUIRED TO ACHIEVE ACTUAL METER READINGS  PURSUANT  TO THIS SUBDIVISION SHALL NOT BE PASSED ONTO THE CUSTOMER.
   1-A. THE COMMISSION SHALL REQUIRE EACH UTILITY CORPORATION AND MUNICI- PALITY  WITHIN  SIX MONTHS TO SUBMIT TO THE COMMISSION A MODEL PROCEDURE FOR THE CALCULATION OF ESTIMATED BILLS THAT INCORPORATES BEST  PRACTICES AND  TECHNOLOGY AND ACCOUNTS FOR ANY BARRIERS TO THE USE OF ACTUAL METER READINGS.
 ON OR BEFORE NOVEMBER FIRST,  TWO  THOUSAND  TWENTY-FOUR,  THE COMMISSION  SHALL  PROMULGATE  RULES  AND REGULATIONS TO INCORPORATE AND ADOPT SUCH MODEL PROCEDURES FOR UTILITY CORPORATIONS AND MUNICIPALITIES.
   § 2.
 This act shall take effect immediately.